Public interface

 Investment modes are including the required fields.
 These fields are given below with a detailed description in the individual subsections.

-• max_add::TimeProfile: The maximum added capacity in a strategic period.
-The maximum added capacity is providing the limit on how fast we can expend a given technology in a strategic period.
+• max_add::TimeProfile: The maximum added capacity in an investment period.
+The maximum added capacity is providing the limit on how fast we can expend a given technology in a investment period.
 In general, this value is dependent on the potential construction time and how fast it is possible to build a technology.
 It is introduced for ContinuousInvestment and SemiContiInvestment modes.

-• min_add::TimeProfile: The minimum added capacity in a strategic period.
-The minimum added capacity is providing the lower limit on investments in a strategic period.
+• min_add::TimeProfile: The minimum added capacity in an investment period.
+The minimum added capacity is providing the lower limit on investments in an investment period.
 Its meaning changes, dependent on the chosen investment mode.
 It is introduced for ContinuousInvestment and SemiContiInvestment modes.

 • capex_offset::TimeProfile: CAPEX offset for the SemiContinuousOffsetInvestment mode.
 The offset can be best described with the equation $y = \texttt{capex} \times x + \texttt{capex\_offset}$ where $x$ corresponds to the invested capacity and $y$ to the total capital cost.